-Course Code:NBBD
+Course Code: NBBD Campus: Footscray Park.

 About this course: The new Bachelor of Building Design program combines the creative practices of an architectural design studio with the cultural, social, technical and sustainable issues that are associated with the built environment.
-As a student in the new Bachebr of Building Design, you'll use innovative processes to solve problems creatively, and determine solutions for a better future.
+As a student in the new Bachelor of Building Design, you'll use innovative processes to solve problems creatively, and determine solutions for a better future.
 Modern computer labs, design studios, site visits and interaction with industry practitioners will take you into 'real life' situations with industry briefs.
-The Bachelor of Building Design program aims to inspire and exercise you in a wide and diverse range of experiences so as to develop an independent and creative approach to building design.
-In this three-year degree, you will study and develop skills in building design (architectural), building legislation and auditing, building codes, environmentally sustainable construction techniques and materials, building services, professional practice and communication to prepare you as a confident and capable building industry professional.
+The Bachelor of Building Design program gims to inspire and exercise you in a wide and diverse range of experiences so as to develop an independent and creative approach to building design.
+In this three-year degree, you will study and develop skills in building design (architectural). building legislation and auditing, building codes, environmentally sustainable construction techniques and materials, building services, professional practice and communication to prepare you as a confident and capable building industry professional.
 You will also take classes alongside students from building design, construction management, building surveying and engineering programs.
 By studying in multidisciplinary teams in a studio-based learning environment you will work with allied professions in the building industry right from the beginning of your studies.

 Course Objectives: On successful completion of this course, students will be able to: 1.
 Plan, implement and manage the delivery of efficient and effective building design strategies over the course of building design and construction processes in diverse contemporary contexts using independent thinking and judgement.
 2. Generate creative solutions to a range of complex building design problems, taking into account issues of compliance with relevant codes and standards, building construction process, technical and innovative changes, ethics and environmental sustainability (commercial and environmental) with initiative and professional judgement.
-3 Critically evaluate sources and validity of information and use established processes for information management, integrating BIM and the latest architectural software, and including international perspectives and codes of practice as appropriate.
-4 Advocate building design objectives and outcomes effectively to specialist and nonspecialist stakeholders using a variety of professional forms (oral, written, working drawings).
+Critically evaluate sources and validity of information and use established processes for information management, integrating BIM and the latest architectural software, and including international perspectives and codes of practice as appropriate.
+Advocate building design objectives and outcomes effectively to specialist and nonspecialist stakeholders using a variety of professional forms (oral, written, working drawings).
 5. Exemplify collaboration and requisite interpersonal and supervisory skills and characteristics to influence personal work, community and networks.
-6 Apply personal and interpersonal competencies including organisational and collaborative skills necessary to operate within broad parameters in the immensely divergent and complex global and Australian cultures.
+Apply personal and interpersonal competencies including organisational and collaborative skills necessary to operate within broad parameters in the immensely divergent and complex global and Australian cultures.
 7. Negotiate, respect and value cultural diversity and indigenous rights and develop capacities and creative solutions to contribute to a sustainable world.
 8. Exhibit responsibility and accountability for own learning and professional practice in collaboration with others and within broad parameters.

-Careers:Graduates of this program will meet the academic requirements to apply for registration as a building practitioner with the Building Practitioners Board (BPB).
-Upon completion of the program graduates will satisfy the educational requirements for the Building Design - Open License.
-Graduates will have a wide range of employment opportunities and can work in both the private and public sectors for employers such as architects, building proprietors, contractors, developers, engineers, government bodies, consultancy practices and corporations with large building portfolios or be self-employed entrepreneurs.
+Careers:Graduates will have a wide range of employment opportunities and can work in both the private and public sectors for employers such as architects, building proprietors, contractors, developers, engineers, government bodies, consultancy practices and corporations with large building portfolios or be self-employed entrepreneurs.
 As key professionals in the building design and construction industry, graduates will work closely with other professional disciplines, industry groups and development authorities.